Fire Damage Restoration

 Not to mention dealing with your insurance company, permits, meeting contractors, it gets overwhelming real fast!

 Houston Home Repair Service goal is to save you time and share information to get your property restored as fast as possible.

 Instead of taking a stab in the dark, you can make an informed decision and find the company that’s right for you.

-This reference guide will make your life soooo much easier.
+The below reference guide will make your life soooo much easier.

 You no longer have to stress trying to rely on memory what each company said.

 Most homeowners don’t ask the same questions in each meeting.
-And will usually realize it later (when they’re not happy!) assuming their contractor had the same insurance, warranty, policy for unforeseen repairs.
+And usually realize it later (when they’re not happy!) assuming their contractor had the same insurance, warranty, policy for unforeseen repairs.